chardso/fruit-culture-fruit-farming/README.md

-* In this case we shall propagate seedlings, of fruits from nusery beds, place them in potting bags and donate to communities for planting.*
+**In this case we shall propagate seedlings, of fruits from nusery beds, place them in potting bags and donate to communities for planting**

-> Note: aims, objectives, vision, importance and other narratives of this repository will be filed in detaile at a later stage.
+Note: aims, objectives, vision, importance and other narratives of this repository will be filed in detaile at a later stage.

  # MOTIVATION

   Here is what influenced me to start this project repository:
 Basing on global research most studies suggest that the optimal amount of fruits is two or five servings per day and there seems to be no harm in eating them instead it contributes too much to the immune system health wise.

-** Considering this, fruitplanting will have greate impact to the community.**
+**Considering this, fruitplanting will have greate impact to the community**

  # IMPORTANCE.